Shtokarev/proto-ts-builder/README.md

 ## Tech

-Uses grpc-tools (protoc) for generation, with widely used generation options, you can change them and set the necessary.
+Uses ts-proto (protoc) for generation, with widely used generation options, you can change them and set the necessary.
 Then package with the generated types and services can then be built using tsc and publish it.

 ## Commands